Tax bracket: Internal Revenue Code terminology

 Total income is the sum of all taxable income, including the W-2 wages.
 Almost all income is taxable.
 There are a few exemptions for individuals such as non-taxable interest on government bonds, a portion of the Social Security (SS) income (not the payments to SS, but the payments from SS to the individual), etc.

 Adjusted gross income (AGI) is Total Income less some specific allowed deductions.
 Such as; alimony paid (income to the recipient), permitted moving expenses, self-employed retirement program, student loan interest, etc.

 Itemized deductions are other specific deductions such as; mortgage interest on a home, state income taxes or sales taxes, local property taxes, charitable contributions, state income tax withheld, etc.

 Standard deduction is a sort of minimum itemized deduction.
-If you add up all your itemized deductions and it is less than the standard deduction you take the standard deduction.
+If all itemized deductions are added up and it is less than the standard deduction, the standard deduction is taken.
 In 2007 this was $5,350 for those filing individually and $10,700 for married filing jointly.

 Personal exemption is a tax exemption in which the taxpayer may deduct an amount from their gross income for each dependent they claim.
 It was $3,400 in 2007.